Banner image

 Access to Safe Childcare for Women and Improved Gender Equality

 The nursery schools provide safe places for parents to leave their small children during the day.
 This impacts women especially, who are the primary caregivers.
 By providing safe daily childcare services, this project increases the child-free time that women and mothers have each day.
-Women therefore have greater access to income-generation and participation in community decision-making processes.
+Women therefore have greater access to income-generation and participating in community decision-making processes.
 We have seen that as a direct result of Nursery Schools running well each day, more women take part in the community’s work, influence the decisions and participate in activities.
 There is improved gender equality across the community.

 Improvements in Emotional and Social Skills of children